metamn/react/content/blog/on-graphql/index.md

 Writing the associated `resolvers` to `fields` is again free thinking: just focus on the single purpose of the function of returning the results and forget about redundancy, caching and performance.

-The chatty server-side functions (resolvers) which might repeteadly load data from the database are collected, optimized into a single request, and their results cached &mdash; by the GraphQL middle-layer.
+The chatty server-side functions (resolvers) which might repaetedly load data from the database are collected, optimized into a single request, and their results cached &mdash; by the GraphQL middle-layer.

 #### Challenges are mounting on the back-end